suites-dev/docs.suites.dev/docs/overview/migrating-from-automock.md

 ## Introduction

-As technology and development practices evolve, so too must the tools that support them.
-Automock has been at the forefront of simplifying unit testing by providing a streamlined approach to creating mocks and stubs within various dependency injection frameworks.
-Building on the strong foundation laid by Automock, we are excited to introduce its
+As technology and development practices evolve, so many tools that support them.
+Building on the strong foundation laid by Automock, we are excited to introduce its successor: Suites.
-successor: Suites.
 This evolution marks a significant milestone in our journey to enhance and expand the capabilities of our testing tools to better meet the needs of modern software development.

 ## The Shift from Automock

 Version `3.0.0` of Suites is the first release after Automock's `v2.1.0` completion, and it comes with it more features and better support.
 Automock will still get critical fixes until version `v2.1.0`, when development will stop to make way for Suites.
 This will help with the transition.

 ## Migration